Generation-UK-I/AZ-900-Curriculum-Guide/AZ-900-Notes.md

 Azure Migrate helps you migrate from on-prem' environments to the cloud, and provides a centralised hub to start, manage, and track your migration operation.
 There are three stages to a typical migration project: **Discover, Analyse, & Migrate.**

 Azure Migrate integrates a range of tools to gelp you with the process:
-- **Azure Migrate**: Discovery and assessment.
-Discover and assess on-premises servers running on VMware, Hyper-V, and physical servers in preparation for migration to Azure.
+- **Azure Migrate**: Discover and assess on-premises servers running on VMware, Hyper-V, and physical servers in preparation for migration to Azure.
-- **Azure Migrate**: Server Migration.
-Migrate VMware VMs, Hyper-V VMs, physical servers, other virtualized servers, and public cloud VMs to Azure.
+- **Azure Migrate**: Migrate `VMware VMs`, `Hyper-V VMs`, physical servers, other virtualized servers, and public cloud VMs to Azure.
 - **Data Migration Assistant**.
 Data Migration Assistant is a stand-alone tool to assess SQL Servers.
 It helps pinpoint potential problems blocking migration.
 It identifies unsupported features, new features that can benefit you after migration, and the right path for database migration.
 - **Azure Database Migration Service**.
-Migrate on-premises databases to Azure VMs running SQL Server, Azure SQL Database, or SQL Managed Instances.
+Migrate on-premises databases to Azure VMs running SQL Server, `Azure SQL Database`, or `SQL Managed Instances`.
 - **Azure App Service Migration Assistant**.
 Azure App Service migration assistant is a standalone tool to assess on-premises websites for migration to Azure App Service.
-Use Migration Assistant to migrate .NET and PHP web apps to Azure.
+Use Migration Assistant to migrate `.NET` and `PHP` web apps to Azure.

 ### Azure Data Box

-An asyncronous migration process which allows you to get data in & out of Azure securely, using a physical storage device.
+Data Box is an asyncronous data migration tool which allows you to get data in & out of Azure securely, using a physical storage device.
 You order the Data Box through the portal, it is shipped to you, you copy your data across, and ship it back to Microsoft.

 **Data Box** can be useful in a variety of scenarios, including:
 - Bulk uploads during migration.